-- if hacked or captured, a low-tech device does not reveal any useful intelligence to the enemy or provide them with an advantage if used in retaliation - if lost in action, there is no need to risk lives by sending troops in to retrieve it - ease of manufacturing and a lower threshold for assurance save money and enable quick replacement in the event of loss or damage
+- if hacked or captured, a low-tech device does not reveal any useful intelligence to the enemy or provide them with an advantage if used in retaliation - if lost in action, there is no need to risk lives by sending personnel in to retrieve it - ease of manufacturing and a lower threshold for assurance save money and enable quick replacement in the event of loss or damage

-To leave assets unattended on the battlefield is not unusual - automatic rebroadcasting stations and sound ranging equipment are often left behind.
+To leave assets unattended on the battlefield is not unusual - automatic rebroadcasting stations and sound ranging equipment are often left behind, and this can apply to the maritime environment as well.
 If a product can be both effective and disposable, to over-engineer it may create unnecessary security risk.